Korean War Army Staff Sgt.'s Remains Return Home 70 Years Later

 SACRAMENTO (CBS13) — It’s a homecoming, nearly 70 years in the making.
 A local soldier finally made the journey home and is in his final resting place after vanishing in the Korean War.

-The remains of Army Staff Sergeant Eldon Justus were driven by motorcade from the Sacramento International Airport to his hometown in Arcata Monday evening.
+The remains of Army Staff Sergeant Elden Justus were driven by motorcade from the Sacramento International Airport to his hometown in Arcata Monday evening.

 Justus received a hero’s motorcade after a wartime mystery unraveled nearly 70 years later.